-Pierre Stevens (Treasurer): Pierre grew up in the Netherlands where he benefitted from a government-funded post-secondary education that would not have been possible otherwise.
+Pierre Stevens (Treasurer): Pierre grew up in the Netherlands where he benefited from a government-funded post-secondary education that would not have been possible otherwise.
 In Canada since 1973, he taught for 33 years, primarily as a Senior Instructor in the Department of Mathematics and Statistics at Dalhousie University.
 He has been active in the Faculty Association, serving as an executive member, as treasurer and on the negotiation team.
 Pierre is guided by his belief that every human being has the right to a fair standard of living, and that as a society, as a community, we have an obligation to make this possible for all.
 As treasurer, he wants to support the Basic Income Canada Network in achieving its goals, especially eradicating poverty and securing fair income redistribution.

-Jenna van Draanen, PhD (Executive member): Jenna recently obtained a PhD at the University of California Los Angeles and is currently a Postdoctoral Fellow at the University of British Columbia in Vancouver, BC.
-Most of her research and evaluation interest and experience are in the fields of mental health, addiction, and homelessness.
-Jenna became interested in the concept of basic income during her master’s degree and continues to advocate in both a personal and professional role for the alleviation of poverty and income security for all.
+Jenna van Draanen, PhD (Co-Chair): Jenna is an Assistant Professor in the School of Nursing and the School of Public Health at the University of Washington, and her research focuses on the role of socioeconomic marginalization in mental health and substance use disorders.
+Jenna became interested in the concept of basic income while doing research in 2010 and continues to advocate in both a personal and professional role for the alleviation of poverty and income security for all.
 Jenna has worked extensively on research projects with people who have lived experience of poverty, and is personally dedicated to creating a truly inclusive society.